Ever wonder what a Certified Management Account is and what it actually takes to earn your own CMA certification?

 Part Two is all about financial decision making.
 Financial statement analysis, corporate finance, investment decisions and decision analysis and risk management are all topics covered in this part.

 Each part of the exam is 4 hours long.
-The first three hours is dedicated to answering 100 multiple choice questions, and the final hour is for two essay questions.
+The first three hours are dedicated to answering 100 multiple choice questions, and the final hour is for two essay scenarios that require you to answer several questions per scenario.

 Once you have studied and feel confident that you are prepared to take the CMA exam, it’s time to register.